 Lee Knight, technical executive at Alloy Wire International

-Alloy Wire International (AWI), which supplies to more than 5,000 customers around the world, has seen investment in its R&D programme pay off with the launch of Inconel: 617, a chromium-cobalt-molybdenum alloy aluminium.
+Alloy Wire International (AWI), which supplies to more than 5,000 customers around the world, has seen investment in its R&D programme pay off with the launch of Inconel 617, a chromium-cobalt-molybdenum alloy with the addition of aluminium.
 This new alloy delivers a combination of increased strength and stability at elevated temperatures (up to 1,100degC), while retaining the high temperature corrosion resistance of Inconel alloy 601.